Manage multiple versions of an API service#

 Deploy multiple versions of the endpoint for A/B testing#

 When you’ve deployed multiple versions of your prediction endpoint, you may decide to run multiple generations of the endpoint at once.
-This allows the multiple versions of your prediction model to be used at random for scoring requests to the API service.
+This allows the multiple versions of your prediction model to score requests to the API service.

-Navigate to the Settings tab of the deployment.
+1. Navigate to the Settings tab of the active fraud_detection deployment.

-Within the General panel, change the Active version mode from Single generation to Multiple generations.
+2. Within the General panel, change the Active version mode to Multiple generations.

 Important

-Setting up multiple generations must be done manually and cannot be done through the automated deployment of API services.
+You must set up multiple generations manually.
+You can’t do it through the automated deployment of API services.

 Test multiple generations of the endpoint#

-Go to the Run and test subtab of the predict_fraud endpoint.
+2. Go to the Run and test panel of the predict_fraud endpoint.

-Click the Details of each response to see which version of the API endpoint generated the response.
+4. Click the Details of each response to see which version of the endpoint generated the response.

 See also